microsoftgraph/dataconnect-solutions/solutions/esa/Synapse Pipeline Integration/README.md

 ![](Images/IntegratePipeline3.png)

-6. Navigate to the Develop page (third icon on the left) -> ESA and ensure the notebook is attached to the onasynapsepool.
+6. Navigate to the Develop page (third icon on the left) -> ESA and ensure the notebook is attached to the esasynapsepool.

 ![](Images/3.5.a.png)